 Roth IRA Conversion Calculator

-This Roth IRA calculator that will compare the tax consequences of keeping your traditional IRA vs. converting to a Roth IRA.
+This Roth IRA calculator compares the tax consequences of keeping your Traditional IRA vs. converting to a Roth IRA.

-For both the traditional and Roth IRAs, your money grows tax-free as long as it is in the account.
-The type of individual retirement account you choose has a significant impact to you and your family’s long-term savings.
-So it is important to understand the differences between traditional IRAs and Roth IRAs in order to select the best one for you.
+Money in Traditional and Roth IRAs grow tax-free – while the money is in the account.
+The type of individual retirement account you choose has a significant impact on you and your family’s long-term savings so it is important to understand the differences between Traditional and Roth IRAs:

 Related Retirement Calculators: